My Most Used Git Commands

 bash

 If you have heard about Git, then you will probably know these three classic commands.
 I use them pretty much all the time.
-It is here that it will be nice to use some aliases. gaa, gcmsg “Add this commit” and gp will come in handy!
+This is where aliases come in handy. gaa, gcmsg “Add this commit”, and gp are very useful!

 git checkout develop